port-labs/port-docs/docs/build-your-software-catalog/define-your-data-model/setup-blueprint/properties/calculation-property/examples.md

       },
 ```

-And the labels object looks like
+And the labels object looks like:

 ```json
 {